Bahía de San Antonio, is along the Atlantic coast of northern Patagonia, 1,000 km south of Buenos Aires.

-Improve the population status of at-risk migratory shorebirds by increasing protection of a Western Hemispheric Shorebird Reserve Network Site of International Importance
+Improve the population status of at-risk migratory shorebirds by increasing protection of a Western Hemisphere Shorebird Reserve Network Site of International Importance

-Although Bahía de San Antonio is a coastal marine protected area, shorebirds using this important stopover site are subject to increasing human disturbance and the threat of inappropriate development adjacent sensitive shorebird habitat.
-Increasing the number of beach guardians, who provide expert input into the reserve's management.Support this project
+Although Bahía de San Antonio is a provincial coastal marine protected area, shorebirds using this important stopover site are subject to increasing human disturbance and the threat of inappropriate development adjacent to sensitive shorebird habitat.
+Primary threats include recreational use of ATVs, camper vehicles, motorbikes, and surf kites; unmanaged loose or feral dogs, and poorly permited coastal development projects.

 Actions & Results:

-- Working with the province, we are reducing disturbance and increasing public awareness by deploying additional rangers at critical sites during the annual migration season (March to mid-May).
+- Working with the province, we are markedly reducing the impacts of disturbance, while increasing public awareness deploying additional rangers at critical sites during the annual migration season (March to mid-May) — see details in "In More Depth" section, below.

 - We are providing best-practices expertise to decision makers regarding shorebird conservation needs.